turbodami/D3-Heatmap/README.md

 * PayPal acquired 11,844 app integrations from another solution not covered in this matrix
 * 879,587 apps from the sample haven't integrated any of these three payments SDKs

 This matrix was generated using matplotlib.
-We'd like to add a similar matrix into our web-based product, but matplotlib isn't a good solution the images it generates aren't interactive.
+We'd like to add a similar matrix into our web-based product, but matplotlib isn't a good solution because the images it generates aren't interactive.
 We'd prefer a solution that was rendered client-side.

 # Objectives

-This repository contains a sqlite file with some sample data.
-Please build an API in python that serves requests against this data.
+This repository contains a SQLite file with some sample data.
+Please build an API in Python that serves requests against this data.

 The client should render a competitive matrix similar in spirit to the example above.

 Feel free to complete as much or as little of the project as you'd like.
 Spare your time from implementing features that would be time consuming or uninteresting, and focus instead on parts that would make for better discussion when reviewing together.
-Make notes of ideas, bugs, and deficiences to discuss together.
+Make notes of ideas, bugs, and deficiencies to discuss together.

-Some ideas and extra credit you can consider:
+Some ideas you can consider for extra credit:
 * Shade the cells according to magnitude.
 * Allow the user to select a set of SDKs to include in the matrix, and re-render as they change their selection.
 * Allow the user to view example apps for a cell of the matrix they select.
 * Compute a normalized matrix (by row) to better visualize retention and attrition rates.
 Ex: ![Normalized Payments Matrix](payments-norm-matrix.png "Normalized Payments Matrix")
 * We use [Nix](https://nixos.org/nix/) for package management.
 If you add your dependencies to `default.nix`, then it's easy for us to run your code.
-Install nix and launch the environment with `nix-shell` (works Linux, MacOS, and most unixes).
+Install nix and launch the environment with `nix-shell` (works on Linux, macOS, and most unixes).
 Or install dependencies however you're comfortable and give us instructions.

 There's no time limit.
 Spend as much or as little time on it as you'd like.
 Fork this git repository, and share your fork when you're done.
 We'll schedule a follow-up call to review.